CambridgeEngineering/PartIB-Computing-Device-Programming/h-bridge.rst

 ---------------

 The L298N driver is a dual H-bridge that can be used with voltages between 3.2 V to 40 V and can supply up to 2 A per bridge.
-To know more about this driver, consults the relevant data-sheet from manufacturers of the :download:`driver integrated circuit <docs/L298N.pdf>` and the manufacturer of the :download:`breakout board <docs/L298N-Motor-Driver-Datasheet.pdf>`.
+To know more about this driver, consult the relevant data-sheet from the manufacturer of the :download:`driver integrated circuit <docs/L298N.pdf>` and the manufacturer of the :download:`breakout board <docs/L298N-Motor-Driver-Datasheet.pdf>`.

 The image below, from the breakout board datasheet, shows the different inputs and outputs of the circuit.